Tanmay-Chandgude/Quantify/README.md

    ```

 3. Set up the database:
-   - Create an account on DataStax Astra DB.
+   - Create an account on [DataStax Astra DB](https://www.datastax.com/astra).
-   - Set up a new database and obtain connection credentials.
-   - Update the `.env` file with your database credentials.
+   - Obtain credentials and update the `.env` file.

 4. Start the development server:
    ```bash